sass/libsass/Readme.md

 Main principles
 ---------------

-* No modifications to original libsass code for easy merge;
+* Very small modifications to original libsass code for easy merge;
 * Simple as possible, almost without additional features;
 * Easy to use.